Last Updated on by

 It used Predictive Analysis to make available the right range of sizes and options on their online store.
 With the data analytics technique, it also helps smaller convenience store stock optimally without wastages, thus enhancing the future of their business.

-As an outcome the Marks & Spencer retail chain has witnessed tremendous improvements in its capability to keep shelves stocked with the right product, at the right place, at the right time, and in the right quantity.
+As an outcome, the Marks & Spencer retail chain has witnessed tremendous improvements in its capability to keep shelves stocked with the right product, at the right place, at the right time, and in the right quantity.

 Hyatt rolled out its analysis strategy across the Americas in 2014.
 The strategy was focused on the concept of upselling similar to what we see on Amazon (“If you liked this, you might like that too”).
 Such personalized recommendations helped the hotel giant to optimize efficiencies and upsell offerings across various departments at Hyatt – front desk, reservations, pantry, revenue management, guest management, and marketing.

-For instance, using data extraction services, the hotel got information on the guest’s previous stay patterns and behavior, the marketing team was able to send persuasive message on offers and deals on similar properties and rooms.
-Hyatt has also used data extraction services to assess when, where and using what mode, were patrons booking the rooms.
+For instance, using data extraction services, the hotel got information on the guest’s previous stay patterns and behavior, the marketing team was able to send a persuasive message on offers and deals on similar properties and rooms.
+Hyatt has also used data extraction services to assess when, where, and using what mode, were patrons booking the rooms.

-As an outcome the hotel chain was able to see an increase in its key performance metrics.
+As an outcome, the hotel chain was able to see an increase in its key performance metrics.
 It saw its average incremental revenue per room (after the reservation is done) improve by 60% as compared to similar hotels that didn’t use such advanced analytics.

 3b.
-Marketing – Using socio-economic demographic data, channel analytics, segmentation and retention, insurers can conduct their marketing campaigns for more targeted impact
+Marketing – Using socio-economic demographic data, channel analytics, segmentation, and retention, insurers can conduct their marketing campaigns for more targeted impact

 3d.
 Costing – The costs usually depend on ratings that modelers derive for different risk factors.
 This is done by looking at losses versus loss relativities with help of multivariate analysis.

-As is evident, Predictive Analysis is providing immense value in form of pearls of insight that is radically transforming the way organizations are doing business around the world.
+As is evident, Predictive Analysis is providing immense value in the form of pearls of insight that is radically transforming the way organizations are doing business around the world.
 Today, data is the key to business success.
 However, Predictive Analysis has proven that if you don’t have the capabilities to analyze and use this data to your advantage, you will be left behind in this competitive digital world.